sdonohoo/forecasting/internal_docs/create_docker_images.md

 ## Guideline for Creating Docker Images

-We recommend that the submitter should provide a Docker image for the reproducibility of the submission.
+We recommend that the submitter provides a Docker image for the reproducibility of the submission.
 Docker is a platform for developers to develop, deploy, and run applications with containers.
 Please refer to [this tutorial](https://docs.docker.com/get-started/) to learn basics of Docker.
 Here we introduce the steps of creating and publishing the Docker image.